jvialu03/Vialu_J_SVGMarket/README.md

 ## Using SVG Artwork and JavaScript Events

 This is an assignment building 10 SVG icons using Adobe Illustrator and applying them for the web.
-Applying hover effects using CSS and logging a message in the console using JavaScript.
+Implementing hover effects using CSS and logging an onclick message in the console using JavaScript.

 ### Getting Started
 This is a basic HTML/ CSS/ JavaScript build.
 Clone this to the location of your choice